-Included in the degree requirements for the Associate of Arts and the Associate of Science degrees at Galveston College is a basic core of general education courses or a core curriculum.
+Included in the degree requirements for the Associate of Arts and the Associate of Science degrees at Galveston College is a basic core of general education courses or called the core curriculum.
 The purpose of the Galveston College core curriculum is to provide the skills, knowledge, and perspectives that help define the educated person.
-The core emphasizes the basic intellectual competencies (reading, writing, speaking, and critical thinking) as well as broad intellectual perspectives including historical consciousness; multicultural awareness; numerical comprehension and analysis; and, concern about ethics, aesthetics, and values.
-Competency in each of the core components is established by successful completion of the core courses which are required for the Associate of Arts and the Associate of Science degree.
+Further, students are expected to gain a foundation of knowledge of human cultures and the physical and natural world; develop principles of personal and social responsibility for living in a diverse world; and, advance intellectual and practical skills that are essential for all learning.
+The core emphasizes the basic intellectual competencies or core objectives - communication (reading, writing, and speaking), critical thinking, empirical and quantitative skills (included numerical comprehension and analysis), teamwork, and social and personal responsibility (including historical consciousness, multicultural awareness, and concern about ethics, aesthetics and values.
+Competency in each of the core objectives or core components is established by successful completion of the core courses and the learning outcomes that are embodied in each course which are required for the Associate of Arts and the Associate of Science degree.